infominer33/infominer33.github.io/_pages/index.md

 ## Support the Cause

-I would love to **Earn some Bitcoin**, working with you.
-I will add, that taking time out to work means I have less time to create these resources that are valuable, but difficult to generate income from.
+I love to **Earn Bitcoin** working with kind folk such as yourself.

+More than a job, I'd love to generate an income by creating resources such as found on this site.

 Feel free to send a donation and support the cause.

 <img src="https://infominer.id/assets/img/1pLr.gif"/>